Do you need breathing space from your debts?

 Make sure you include all the details of your incomings and outgoings again so that the court can see that the amount you are now offering to pay is the most you can afford after all your essential and priority bills have been paid.

 There is a fee for submitting this form, but if you claim certain benefits you may be exempt from paying it.
-Find out here if the exemption applies to you.
 If the court agrees with your new proposal for a reduced payment amount you will receive a form called ‘Judgement for Claimant’.

 Statute barred debt